opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 ---------------------
 You can download the appropriate version of OpenToonz for your operating system from the `Download page <https://opentoonz.github.io/e/download/opentoonz.html>`_ in the official OpenToonz web site.
 Choose either the Windows or OS X version to start downloading the installer application.

+.. note:: For instructions on how to download the Linux version of OpenToonz, please see below.

 .. _installing_on_windows: